Murder of Daniel Morgan: Police investigations

 In the years following Morgan's death, four police inquiries were conducted.
 (Note: According to the Independent Panel report published in June 2021, "The Terms of Reference [of the Panel] refers to 'five' successive investigations.
 The Panel has found that there were four investigations, plus two reviews by the Metropolitan Police, and an intelligence-gathering operation (Operation Nigeria/Two Bridges).")
 There were allegations of police corruption, drug trafficking and robbery.

 Morgan One Investigation

 During an initial Metropolitan Police inquiry, Rees and Fillery were questioned, but both denied involvement in the murder.

 Hampshire/Police Complaints Authority Investigation

 After an inquiry by Hampshire police in 1988, Rees and another man were charged with the murder, but the charges were dropped because of a lack of evidence.
 The Hampshire inquiry's 1989 report to the Police Complaints Authority stated that "no evidence whatsoever" had been found of police involvement in the murder.

-Fillery retired from the Metropolitan Police on medical grounds and took over Morgan's position as Rees's partner at Southern Investigations.